xmrvsbeast/monerod-auto-restart/README.md

     uptime_days="1"
     uptime_hours="12"

 Then stop your monerod, we will let the script start and manage it.
+A screen session is started you can attach to it by the command

+    screen -S monerod

 **Add a cron job to run the check script**